Topical Maps Entities How It Works

 Pros and cons of various accountability formats with tips on choosing the right one based on personality, schedule and budget.

-Content Strategy for Strength Training for Women Over 40
+Content strategy and topical authority plan for Strength Training for Women Over 40

 The recommended SEO content strategy for Strength Training for Women Over 40 is the hub-and-spoke topical map model: one comprehensive pillar page on Strength Training for Women Over 40, supported by 29 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Strength Training for Women Over 40 — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Strength Training for Women Over 40.

 35